When is the Ride?

 -Helmets are required.

 -All riders must wear an official ROJ jersey while riding with the team.
-If you need to purchase an additional ROJ jersey, please do so before March 1, 2022

 -Rain gear – this is a rain or shine event.

 -You may sometimes ride in rain and you will experience headwinds (and tailwinds) during all trips.
 It may get very hot, very cold, extremely dry, and humid all on the same portion of your Ride.